 Relaxed Henry Moore Foundation Tipi Wedding in Hertfordshire | Katie & Richard

-Katie and Richard got married last summer at the awesome Henry Moore Foundation, which is a quirky and artistic barn venue in Perry Green, Hertfordshire.
+Katie and Richard got married last summer in a relaxed tipi wedding in Hertfordshire at the awesome Henry Moore Foundation, which is a quirky and artistic barn venue in Perry Green, Hertfordshire.

 Katie and Richard met when Richards work with England Rugby took him to Katie’s school where she worked as a P.E. teacher, and the rest is history!
 They got in touch with me after we met at a local wedding fair and I was super excited about their enquiry as I’d heard of the Henry Moore Foundation before and thought it would be an incredible place to get married.
 The more I heard about the plans for their wedding the more excited I got about it – tipis, hand crafted details and bright sunflowers… it all sounded amazing!
 They were a very relaxed couple, and I think that’s why we clicked – they’re quite similar to me!